AhmedISSoliman/bundle-builder/README.md

 queries**, so they respond to the *panel's* width (not the viewport) — that keeps long product names and the `/mo` plan price from colliding when the panel is a narrow rail (e.g. at ~1024px).
 A viewport-based fallback covers browsers without container-query support.
 No horizontal scrolling at any width.
+On large screens (≥1200px) a step with an odd number of cards centers its lone last card, matching the design (e.g. the 5th camera in step 1).

 ---